 Does the candidate just “fit in” or do they add to your culture?

-Company culture is loosely defined as the tactical social order of an organization; its personality; its shared beliefs and values.
+When you hire for culture, it’s essential to remember that company culture is loosely defined as the tactical social order of an organization; its personality; its shared beliefs and values.
 It shapes attitudes and drives behaviors.
 In a recent study, 70% of employees and leaders say culture is more important to business success than strategy and operations.1 A great culture increases job satisfaction and ultimately production.
 Knowing that, why aren’t we spending more time assessing the cultural fit and having extreme transparency with the organization around what we’re looking for?

 MarshBerry conducts Employee Engagement Surveys with firms throughout the industry.
 Recent data suggests that employees rank Organizational Management and Culture along with Diversity, Equity and Inclusion (DEI), near the bottom (4.00 and 4.03 respectively out of 5) in their evaluation of their employer.
 We can conclude that employees feel there’s room for improvement in internal hiring practices, DEI strategy, and overall commitment to culture.